wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 As a result, the correct target for a genre link should be to the genre of the primary concept.
 This is the same UI behaviour as contributors.

-Some compound genres seem excessively fragmented (e.g. Almanacs, which have entries like `Almanacs - Pennsylvania - 1773` and `Almanacs - Massachusetts - 1702`, each with less than half a dozen entries), so having `Almanacs` as the concept page is probably more interesting.

 There is some conflict here between the apparent semantics of the three fields.
 A Genre feels more like a subject, in that the compounds are "things that exist in their own right", whereas the compounding of a Contributor is about the relationship between an Agent and a Work.

+Some compound genres seem excessively fragmented (e.g. Almanacs, which have entries like `Almanacs - Pennsylvania - 1773` and `Almanacs - Massachusetts - 1702`, each with less than half a dozen entries), so having `Almanacs` as the concept page is probably more useful.

 ## Proposal - Concepts Pipeline